openfaas/docs/docs/reference/namespaces.md

-# Namespaces support
+# Multiple Namespaces

-!!! info "OpenFaaS Pro feature"
+!!! info "OpenFaaS For Enterprises"
-    This feature is part of the [OpenFaaS Enterprise](/openfaas-pro/introduction) distribution.
+    This feature is part of [OpenFaaS For Enterprises](/openfaas-pro/introduction).

-OpenFaaS Pro has support for multiple-namespaces, which is part of the configuration required to build a multi-tenant product or service.
+OpenFaaS For Enterprises has support for multiple-namespaces, which is part of the configuration required to build a multi-tenant product or service.

 Multiple namespaces can be used for the following use-cases: